College of Nursing

 - Registered Nurse First Assistant (RNFA)

-- Advanced Practice Forensic Nursing Certificate
+- Forensic Nursing Certificate

 - Post-Masters Adult-Gerontology Acute Care Nurse Practitioner Certificate Program